FierceEagle/fierceeagle.github.io/index.md

 ## The *who* is *who* of London

 As an important next step to explore the consumption habits of Londoners, we need to subdivide the population of London into ares with high similarity in regard to socio-economic make-up.
 To achieve this, we conducted Agglomorative Hierachical Clustering, to identify most similar subgrouping of the population based on attributes, such as Education, Median Household Income, Ethnicity and Religion.
-We identified a number of groupings, i.e clusters, for the different attributes based on high silhoutte score.
+We identified a number of groupings, i.e clusters, for the different attributes based on high silhoutte score, a metric comparing in-group vs. out-group similarity for each area.

 <a id='Labeling'></a>

 ### Giving the Child a Name

-The groupings, however, only provide information about similarity between areas, not direct labels for each grouping.
+This approach, however, only provide information about similarity between areas, not direct labels for each grouping.
 Thus we needed to conduct our own further analysis to identify good labels, representative of the areas population.

 As the weather in London is rather _Covidy_ around this time of the year and thus we can't validate our findings in person, we conduced our study of the inhabitants in the subgroup areas, based both on information present in the data and verified our conclusion, with wider research on the areas.